APPLICATIONS FOR THE 2019-2020 CYCLE ARE NOW CLOSED. RESIDENTS WILL BE ANNOUNCED BY JUNE 1, 2019.

 How are the residents selected?

 Second Shift’s Board of Directors will review the applications and select the first round of residents.
-This process will be completely anonymous - the Board will not have access to names or biographical information of the applicants.
 In the coming years we plan to introduce a juried selection process.
-All applicants will be notified of the status of their application by May 1, 2019.
+All applicants will be contacted by Second Shift about the status of their application by early May.

 What is expected of residents?
 Do they have to complete a body of work during the residency?